 JMF: Is there a tentative publication date yet?

-PM: The theoretical publication date is 2012.
-I might be able to do that, but I teach full time at the moment, and I don’t have any research leaves coming up, so I am mainly working during the summers and during the year as well.
+PM: [The book was published in 2015.]
+I teach full time at the moment, and I don’t have any research leaves coming up, so I am mainly working during the summers and during the year as well.
 Next year I’m going to be preparing some lectures to give as well, so hopefully those lectures will work out as chapters within that new book.

 JMF: We’ll look forward to seeing it.